-The results show that the actual RTT is stable at 100 msec. and, on the other hand, the estimated RTT changes a lot between 90 msec. and 140 msec.
+Figure 9(b) shows the estimated RTT together with the actual RTT values.
+The results show that the actual RTT is stable at 100 msec and, on the other hand, the estimated RTT changes a lot between 90 msec and 140 msec.
 The fluctuation is larger for CUBIC than TCP Reno.
-Especially, the difference between the estimated RTT and the actual RTT becomes large when the time is between 36 sec. and 38 sec.
+Especially, the difference between the estimated RTT and the actual RTT becomes large when the time is between 36 sec and 38 sec.
 During this period, the cwnd value itself becomes large and the large cwnd value may give some bad influence to the RTT estimation.

-Figure 7.
-RTT estimation from CUBIC trace.
+(b) estimated RTT and actual RTT Figure 9.
+RTT estimation from CUBIC trace by Lomb periodogram.